junxit/us-congress-bills-110/metadata.md

 - 2007-09-14 — Placed on the House Calendar, Calendar No. 110.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-323.
 - 2007-09-14 — Reported by the Committee on Transportation.
 H. Rept.
 110-323.
+- 2008-04-30 — Considered under suspension of the rules. (consideration: CR H2886-2888)
+- 2008-04-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+444.
+- 2008-04-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-30 — Mr. Filner moved to suspend the rules and agree to the resolution.
+- 2008-04-30 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2886-2887)
+- 2008-04-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2886-2887)